RealityBending/IllusionGameReliability/README.md

 ## Hypotheses

-We grouped our hypotheses according to 3 levels of expectation strength.
+We grouped our hypotheses according to 3 levels of expectation strength (*replication* of the Illugion Game original study, *confirmation* of the findings reported by past studies, and *exploration* of potential hypotheses based on theorethical models and assumptions).
 The null hypothesis (H0) is no significant effect.

 ### Replication